Main Content

 Popular La Crescenta Neighborhoods

-La Crescenta, California, is located in an unincorporated portion of Los Angeles County.
+La Crescenta, California, is in an unincorporated portion of Los Angeles County.
 In 1972, the Foothill Freeway opened and had a tremendous impact on the commute times of its residents.
 The community is appreciated for combining the benefits of blue ribbon schools and metropolitan convenience.
 La Crescenta neighborhoods located in the 91214 can be confusing.
 Some areas are considered Glendale, and La Crescenta is often co-mingled with neighboring Montrose.
-Harb & Co. will bring you clarity by providing you with insight into this community that we specialize in.
+Harb & Co. will bring you clarity by providing insight into the community in which we specialize.
 Here’s a breakdown of popular La Crescenta neighborhoods:

 Briggs Terrace